 7 Jazz and Blues Licks over a Dominant 7 chord

 Although these licks are written with guitar tabs, they can be applied to other instruments as well.
-Let’s start learning these 7 jazz and blues licks over a dominant 7 chord.
+Grab your guitar and let’s get started!

 Lick 1

-For the first lick, we are mostly thinking of diatonic notes (notes in the scale).
-The only exception is the approach note which is a half step below the 3rd of the chord.
+For the first lick, we are mostly thinking of the scale notes for a G mixolydian scale, which has the notes G, A, B, C, D, E, and F. The only exception is the approach note which is a half step below the 3rd of the chord.

 blues lick 1